mtao/nyu-intro-to-computer-science/syllabus.md

 ### Assignments

-Assignments are submitted through Brightspace.
+Assignments are submitted through Brightspace using Gradescope.

 ### Late policy